Jibon Singh Khangebam

-Khangebam Jibon Singh is an Indian footballer who plays for Shillong Lajong in the I-League.
+Jibon Singh Khangebam (Khangebam Jibon Singh, born 6 February 1990) is an Indian footballer who plays for Shillong Lajong in the I-League.
 He plays as a left back or in midfield positions.
 Singh represented India U23 in the SAFF Cup 2009 and 2012 AFC Pre-Olympic Tournament in 2011.

 Career

 Pailan Arrows

 For the 2010-11 I-League season Singh played for I-League newcomers Indian Arrows, a team made up exclusively of Indian Under-19 players.
 On 3 December 2010 Singh took part in the Arrows' first ever I-League game against Chirag United.
 The final score was 2-1 in Chirag United's favor.

 Singh started off the 2011-12 football season in the 2011 Indian Federation Cup with renamed Pailan Arrows.
 He was selected as the captain of team for 2011-12 season.
 In Pailan's first match against HAL S.C., Singh scored the only goal of the game in the 89th minute from the penalty spot which left Pailan the 1-0 winners.